Micheline (pronounced Mish-a-leen) Maynard is an experienced writer, broadcaster and educator.

 Author

-Maynard published 2003’s well-regarded The End of Detroit: How the Big Three Lost Their Grip on the American Car Market, which foresaw the collapse of Detroit carmakers.
-Published by Random House, it appeared in paperback in 2004.
+Maynard wrote The End of Detroit: How the Big Three Lost Their Grip on the American Car Market, which foresaw the collapse of Detroit carmakers.
+Published by Random House in 2003, it appeared in paperback in 2004 and has remained in print.

 The German newsmagazine Stern dubbed her “the bravest woman in Detroit” for writing The End of Detroit, and her book has been used as a text at a number of universities.
 It also inspired the name of a rock band.